MIL-STD-1553: Stubbing

 In a direct coupled stub, the length of stub cable should not exceed 1-foot, but again this may be exceeded if installation requirements dictate.
-The isolation resistors R have to have a fixed value of 55 ohms ± 2.0 percent.
+The isolation resistors R have to have a fixed value of 55±2.0.

 Bus couplers

 Stubs for RTs, the BC, or BMs, are generally connected to the bus through coupling boxes, which may provide a single or multiple stub connections.
-These provide the required shielding (≥ 75 percent) and, for transformer coupled stubs, contain the coupling transformers and isolation resistors.
+These provide the required shielding (75 %) and, for transformer coupled stubs, contain the coupling transformers and isolation resistors.
 They have two external connectors through which the bus feeds, and one or more external connectors to which the stub or stubs connect.
 These stub connectors should not be terminated with matching resistors, but left open circuit when not used, with blanking caps where necessary.
 One of the bus connectors may be terminated where the bus coupler is physically at the end of the bus cable, i.e. it is not normally considered essential to have a length of bus cable between the last bus coupler and the termination resistor.

 Cable termination

-Both ends of the bus, whether it includes one coupler or a series of couplers connected together, must be terminated (in accordance with MIL-STD-1553B) with "a resistance, equal to the selected cable nominal characteristic impedance (Zo) ± 2.0 percent."
-This is typically 78 ohms.
-The purpose of electrical termination is to minimize the effects of signal reflections that can cause waveform distortion.
+Both ends of the bus, whether it includes one coupler or a series of couplers connected together, must be terminated (in accordance with MIL-STD-1553B) with "a resistance, equal to the selected cable nominal characteristic impedance (Z_{0}) ± 2.0 percent."
+This is typically 78 Ω. The purpose of electrical termination is to minimize the effects of signal reflections that can cause waveform distortion.
 If terminations are not used, the communications signal can be compromised causing disruption or intermittent communications failures.